Naxus28/node-tutorial-from-scratch/README.md

 The two main child process methods are `exec` and `spawn`.

+  (or the file system).

-`Exec` allows node to communicate with external processes in the environment(such as `open`, `ls`, etc).
+`Exec` provides a good way node to communicate with external processes in the environment(such as `open`, `ls`, etc).
 It is good for working with processes that return small pieces of data.

-`Spawn` on the other hand is good to work with ongoing processes that return large amounts of data.

-These functions let us run a process on a <parent=process.js> and create and interact with processes in other js parent=processs (or the parent=process system).
+`Spawn` on the other hand is good to work with ongoing processes that return large amounts of data, such as running a process on a <parent.js> and creating and interacting with processes in other js files <child-one.js> <<child-two.js>, ect.

 ```javascript
 // parent=process.js